 - Develop a guiding psychotherapeutic framework for empowering clients to develop and utilize healthy coping mechanisms that address how the political climate impacts their lives and relationships.

-- Be attuned to the therapeutic benefits and challenges of engaging in voluntary and requested self-disclosure (therapist), having in-depth discourse about politics, and attending to political differences.
+- Explain or discuss the therapeutic benefits and challenges of engaging in voluntary and requested self-disclosure (therapist), having in-depth discourse about politics, and attending to political differences.